-At this very moment, Gary Vee is predicting that audio is ready to take over the content marketing industry.
-Much in the same way as video has done in recent years.
-While it may seem ludicrous that audio could overtake, his predictions make sense.
-Certainly when you consider how much time and focus the biggest businesses are putting into voice controlled devices.
+At this very moment, Gary Vee is predicting that audio is ready to take over the content marketing industry in the same way as video has done in recent years.
+While it may seem ludicrous that audio could overtake video, his predictions make sense.
+Especially when you consider how much time and focus the biggest businesses are putting into voice-controlled devices.

 Amazon Home (Alexa), Google Home and Siri (Apple) are examples of why this should be considered sound advice.
 This also goes for statistics.
 Did you know that one in four Google searches is made through voice control?
 Either way, whether you agree with this prediction or not, the tactics being employed by Gary Vaynerchuck produce results.

-He is known for taking selfies with his followers, he replies to countless comments on social media.
+He is known for taking selfies with his followers, and he replies to countless comments on social media.
 He answers questions all day long with as much empathy as he possibly can.
-Travels constantly from one side of the planet to the other.
-Passing on his wisdom and lessons from his continued success, for free.
+Furthermore, he travels constantly from one side of the planet to the other, passing on his wisdom and lessons from his continued success, for free.